iobruno/data-engineering-zoomcamp/module5-batch-processing/README.md

 docker compose up -d
 ```

-**2.** Refer to each specific implementation for documentation on how to run the data pipeline:
+**2.** Refer to the specific implementations for docs on how to run the pipeline:
 - [Kotlin](./kotlin/)
 - [Scala](./scala/)
 - [PySpark](./pyspark/)

 ## TODO:
 - [ ] Batch Processing with PySpark
 - [ ] Batch Processing with Spark and Kotlin-Spark-API
 - [ ] Batch Processing with Scala+Spark